Are you interested in how to start a home daycare but you’re not sure it’s right for you? How much will it cost? Get a

 Can you stand up for yourself but in a kind and professional way?
 You’ll need to know before you start a home daycare that people will always try to take advantage of your kindness.
 They see you as a caretaker and might ask for more than what is fair for you or good for your family.

 It happens more than you would believe.
 When dealing with people you have to keep your cool and be professional even if someone hurts your feelings.
 They will.
 I promise at some point.
 If you are a doormat and let everyone take advantage, you will hate the job and be miserable.

-There are many benefits to having childcare in your home.
+There are many benefits to having daycare at home.
 One of them is playmates for your own children.
 Income is certainly one if you can turn a profit.
 Having the meaning in your life of really helping families is a great perk too.

 There are also plenty of drawbacks to family childcare.
 Sometimes your own kids don’t want to share you or their homes and toys.
 Your spouse may complain about the kids relentlessly.
 Believe me, that’s no life to live.
 Everyone in the family needs to be on board before you start a home daycare.

 Do you have room to store the massive amounts of paperwork, supplies, and equipment required for daycare?
 Do you think you’ll have tons of time to do your house chores?
 Nope, you’ll be busier than you ever thought possible.